-In the Kink and BDSM community, events permitting play are often the lifeblood of the scene – a safe space that allows likeminded people to pursue their lifestyle, interests and fantasies in a space devoid of judgment.
+In the Kink and BDSM community, events permitting play are often the lifeblood of the scene — a safe space that allows likeminded people to pursue their lifestyle, interests and fantasies in a space devoid of judgement.
 These spaces are only possible through the careful and diligent work of event organisers and are made possible by one critical role: the Monitor.
-Whether called a Dungeon Monitor (DM), Play Monitor, Steward, or anything else, the role is usually the same – protect people, property and the community.
-Until the PlaySafe initiative, no formal or consistent training has been available to events and monitors.
-The PlaySafe training may not fully reflect the individual and nuanced rules and nature of each event, however it is a foundational piece of work pulling together acknowledged best practice, and years of monitoring experience.
+Whether called a Dungeon Monitor (DM), Play Monitor, Steward, or anything else, the role is usually the same: protect people, property and the community.
+Until the PlaySafe initiative launched, no formal or consistent training had been available to events and monitors.
+The PlaySafe training may not fully reflect the individual and nuanced rules and nature of each event, however it is a foundational piece of work pulling together acknowledged best practice and years of monitoring experience.

 Benefits to Event Organisers